jdittrich/userNeedResearchBook/text/03_dataGathering.md

 >
 > After presenting the prototype or idea, focus your questions on how the participant expects it to affect their daily lives.
 You could ask: “How do you think would this fit into your work?” or “We do not know enough about your field of work, so we were wondering what the impact of such a product would be.”
 If the participant hesitates, it can be helpful to ask what _other people_ might think: “What would your [peers/team/family…] think about using this?”
 This is sometimes easier to answer and can yield insights into the participant’s social environment.
 >
 > The participant’s response will help you to learn about their motivations, activities, and problems.
 For example, they might tell you: “Yeah, this idea keeps coming up.
 But it will not be used.
 Just doing it by browsing takes time, but it is fun.
-I do not want to make recipe selection more efficient!” or they tell you “I currently use google docs for this and only mention people there.
-But I’m having a hard time keeping track of all the feedback I got and I sometimes wish it would be more orderly” You can then explore the topics deeper and ask: “Can you show me how your process works in google docs?”
+I do not want to make recipe selection more efficient!” or they tell you “I currently use Google Docs for this and only mention people there.
+But I’m having a hard time keeping track of all the feedback I got, and I sometimes wish it would be more orderly” You can then explore the topics deeper and ask: “Can you show me how your process works in Google Docs?”
 >
 > I also had people who directly dismissed or were indifferent to what I was showing.
 They could easily tell why.
 This is actually great, as it avoids wasting more time and money on an idea.
 >